veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 ![Sample bank account web interface](https://curriculum-content.s3.amazonaws.com/web-development/bank_account_sample.png)

-Have you ever noticed that if you share the URL to your bank’s web application, anyone with the URL can see that you just spent $9.50 on a Greenleaf Juice?
-The answer should be no. That is not how bank web applications work, thankfully!
+Imagine you shared (by accident!) the URL to your bank’s web application.
+Would you expect that anyone who followed the link should be able to see that you paid an extremely expensive (but organic) $9.50 on a Greenleaf Juice?
+We hope that you, like us, would find that an _extremely_ undesirable outcome!
+Thankfully that's not how bank web applications work, thankfully!
+But why is this so?
+Why can some URLs be followed to view a page (say the IMDB page of the 1980 _magnum opus_ "[Flash Gordon][FG]") and have the same experience, but others cannot?

 How are banks able to provide you full access to your account information while limiting what everyone else can see?
 Are banks the only entities that need to address this problem?
 Not really, anyone who is building a web application will likely face how to dictate "who can see what."
 It turns out this is a pretty common problem.

 ## Breaking Down the Authentication and Authorization Problem